grndnl/grndnl.github.io/_pages/about.md

 ---

 As a Principal Research Scientist at Autodesk Research, I'm working to further the machine understanding of mechanical design problems.
-I'm interested in leveraging knowledge representation and reasoning, ontologies, knowledge graphs, and semantic technologies to create the next generation of design tools.
-In collaboration with UC Berkeley, CMU, Oregon State University, and MIT, we are researching methods to learn design best practices from CAD databases.
+I'm interested in leveraging machine learning, knowledge representation and reasoning, LLMs, knowledge graphs, and agentic AI to create the next generation of conceptual and detail design tools.
+In collaboration with UC Berkeley, CMU, Oregon State University, and MIT, we are researching methods to learn design best practices from CAD datasets, and releasing ML benchmarks to expose model biases in design tasks and foster industry and academic innovation.

 At Autodesk, I've also worked as a Design Engineer on generative design research prototypes.
 Previously, I worked as an engineering consultant for a metal AM startup, focusing on design, simulation, and optimization of assemblies for AM.